 “No man can reveal to you aught but that which already lies half asleep in the dawning of your knowledge.
 The teacher who walks in the shadow of the temple, among his followers, gives not of his wisdom but rather of his faith and his lovingness.
 If he is indeed wise he does not bid you enter the house of his wisdom, but rather leads you to the threshold of your own mind.” – Khalil Gibran

-I have worked as an educational theater teaching artist since 2009, teaching a wide range of skills including acting, voice and speech, movement, dialects, clown, audition technique, Shakespeare, and songwriting.
+I have worked as an educational theater teaching artist for the past decade, teaching a wide range of skills including acting, voice and speech, movement, dialects, clown, audition technique, Shakespeare, and songwriting.
 I regularly teach through the Educational Wing of Arc Stages as a director and specialty coach, and have taught at Burgh Healthy Hub, White Plains Performing Arts Center, New Stage Theatre, Lighthouse Youth Theater, Westchester Broadway Theater, New Generation Theatre, and the South Dakota and Texas Shakespeare Festivals.
 I also had the honor of speaking at the University of Connecticut as part of a professional panel about marketing and self-promotion for artists, focusing on the theater industry.

 My teaching draws from many methodologies, including Poetic Dynamics (with elements of Commedia dell’Arte, Melodrama, and Clown), The Miller Voice Method, the Dramatic Circumstances Method, and an array of experiences as a professional theater artist.
 I have had the great fortune to study with and be inspired by master teachers who have, whether or not they know it, helped me cultivate my perspective and conviction.